Last Updated on August 3, 2022 by Jeremy

 Disclaimers: We use demographic data, email opt-ins, display advertising, and affiliate links to operate this site.
 Please review our Terms and Conditions for more information.
 This website is intended for those of legal drinking age in your jurisdiction.

-When it comes to opening a bottle of wine, there are a number of corkscrew varieties out there that will get the job done (read our guide to some of the most common ones at the previous link).
+When it comes to opening a bottle of wine with a corkscrew, there are a number of corkscrew varieties out there that will get the job done (read our guide to some of the most common ones at the previous link).
 These often range in quality, price, and of course degree of difficulty in removing the cork from a wine bottle.

 Our favorite tool to open a bottle of wine is the simple waiter's corkscrew.
 We've used dozens of these over the years, and while there is an initial learning curve we absolutely love how easy this tool makes opening a bottle.